Mouwrice/thesis-typst/measurement_results.typ

 ==== FULL

 The `FULL` models is double the size of the `LITE` model, at 6 MB.
 But that does not mean the deviation is halved.
-Compared to the `LITE` model the average accuracy is increased by 1 and at most 2 mm.
-The signal stability, however, improves a bit using this heavier model.
+Compared to the `LITE` model, the average accuracy is increased by 1 and at most 2 mm.
+The standard deviation is reduced a bit using this heavier model.
 Some outlier values are also reduced.
-This indicates that the `FULL` model provides better results but only with a marginal increase in accuracy.
+This indicates that the `FULL` model provides a cleaner result but only with a marginal increase in accuracy.

-#show table.cell.where(x: 0): set text(weight: "bold")

 #figure(
   caption: [The total deviation from the `maurice_drum_small` measurement.
 Model: `FULL`, Marker type: `Landmark`.],